SofthouseVxo/Education/Lectures/General/SolvingPuzzles.md

 ## Identify needed resources

-1. Go through all your material and identify the things you don’t know how to solve
+1. Go through all your material and identify the things you don't know how to solve
 1. In what order do you need to solve them?
 Solving 1 task can lead to making it easier to solve another
 1. Identify what you need to learn
 1. Identify where you could access the knowledge